rpuig2001/CDM/README.md

   - Default Taxi time in minutes if taxi time not found in the taxizones.txt file (ex.
 DefaultTaxiTime minutes="15").
   - [OPTIONAL] DeIceTimes by Wtc definition (ex. "<DeIceTimes light="5" medium="9" heavy="12" super="15"/>") If no defined, values 5, 9, 12 and 15 are used internally.
   - [OPTIONAL] DeIce Remote Additional Taxi Time and name definition (ex. "<DeIceRemTaxi rem1Name= "REM1" rem1="10" rem2Name= "REM2" rem2="10" rem3Name= "REM3" rem3="10" rem4Name= "REM4" rem4="10" rem5Name= "REM5" rem5="10"/>") If not defined, extra 0 minutes are used.
 In case of empty remXName, the option will be disabled in the popup menu of Euroscope (Example: By setting rem2Name= "", rem2 will not be available in Euroscope).
+  - Event Mode minutes, it specifies the amount of minutes to add to all flights when event mode is enabled (by command) (ex. eventModeMin time="5").
   - Refresh Time in seconds (ex.
 RefreshTime seconds="20").
   - Debug mode activated (true) or desactivated (false) (ex.
 Debug mode="false" or Debug mode="true").
   - [OPTIONAL] In case MDIs or other STAM measures system are used (ECFMP and Hong Kong systems are already in the vIFF system and **don't require this setting**)  (Default -> FlowRestrictions url:"").
 The format required is as ECFMP. example: https://ecfmp.vatsim.net/api/v1/plugin.